 Keeping track of your work can be a challenge, especially when you’re producing variations on the same image.
-The image managing app Emulsion lets you examine, annotate, and organize files in folders and cataloging your image library using multi-level tags from a single window.
+The image managing app Emulsion lets you examine, annotate, and organize pictures in folders and cataloging your image library using multi-level tags from a single window.
 You’ll be able to set up automatic tags for different projects, zoom in to the pixel level with its loupe function, and export your work in any image format.
-Plus, Emulsion lets you size, crop, and share your images with ease, integrating seamlessly with dropbox and other cloud hosting services.
+Plus, this organizer lets you size, crop, and share your art with ease, integrating seamlessly with dropbox and other cloud hosting services.

 Between its flagship drawing and painting tool and its suite of helpful image enhancers and organizers, Setapp can help both beginners and experts get over MS Paint once and for all.
 Make sure you get the right tool (and the right tooltip) for the job.